Special counsel report condemns Trump’s ‘criminal efforts to retain power’ in 2020

 Smith continued investigating unindicted co-conspirators after charging Trump

+As part of the 2020 election subversion probe, federal investigators interviewed more than 250 witnesses and brought more than 55 people to testify before a grand jury, according to the report.
+That includes interviews conducted during Smith’s tenure and before the probe became a special counsel investigation in late 2023.

+Investigators also examined “voluminous records,” including emails, text messages, encrypted messages and other documents, which they obtained in some cases through search warrants and subpoenas.
+They reviewed more than one terabyte of data from public sources, including social media platforms.

-The special counsel’s office had continued to investigate the unindicted co-conspirators after charging Trump, Smith said in his report.
+After charging Trump, the special counsel’s office had continued to investigate the unindicted co-conspirators, Smith said in his report.

-The office found evidence that one subject of the investigation, who was not named, may have committed unrelated crimes, and that investigation was referred to a US attorney’s office, the report said.
+The office found evidence that one subject of the investigation, who was not named, may have committed unrelated crimes, and that investigation was referred to a US attorney’s office, according to the report.

 In the federal election probe, the special counsel ultimately did not bring additional indictments, even as the prosecutors had made a “preliminary determination” that charges against “certain” co-conspirators could be justified.